UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

             julia serial-sum.jl Arg1 Arg2      # run the serial script

-.. challenge:: 6.
-Check your understanding
+!!! example "Challenge 6.
+Check your understanding"

     - Check your understanding and answer in the shared document
     - Can you start Julia without loading a Julia module?

         - Yes?
         - No?

     - Which character to use to toggle

         - to the ``package`` mode?
         - back to the ``Julia`` mode?
         - to the ``help`` mode?
         - to the ``shell`` mode?

 !!! summary